RatWasHere/Studio-Bot-Maker/README.md

 ### On other platforms
 > [!WARNING]
-> This way of using GRS is not officially supported and was added to cater to some particular use cases where Vercel could not be used.
+> This way is not officially supported and was added to cater to some particular use cases where Vercel could not be used.
 The support for this method, therefore, is limited.

 <details open>
 <summary>🛠️ Step-by-step guide</summary>